UCF Knights football: Division championships

-UCF won four division crowns and subsequently made four appearances in the Conference USA Championship Game, more than any other C-USA school, with the last being in 2012.
-Three of the four appearances were against Tulsa of the Western Division.
-The Knights went on to win two of the four C-USA Championship Games in which they appeared.
+Under head coach George O'Leary, the Knights won four Conference USA East Division crowns (2005, 2007, 2010, 2012), and subsequently made four appearances in the Conference USA Championship Game, more than any other C-USA school, with the last being in 2012.
+Three of the four appearances were against Tulsa of the West Division.
+The Knights won two of the four C-USA Championship Games in which they appeared.

-After moving to the AAC, UCF won two more division titles.
-In 2022, after the AAC had eliminated divisions, UCF qualified for a third AAC Conference Championship Game appearance by finishing as the #2 seed.
+After moving to the American Athletic Conference (AAC), UCF won two more division titles.
+In 2022, after the AAC had eliminated divisions, UCF qualified for a third AAC Championship Game appearance by finishing the regular season as the #2 seed.

+Prior to UCF joining the Big 12 (2023), that conference had long-since eliminated divisions.
+Since then, nearly all other FBS conferences have followed suit.